Harrow Way Community School

 Harrow Way Community School is a coeducational community secondary school.
-It is located on the historic Harrow Way in Andover, in the English county of Hampshire.
+It is located on the Harrow Way in Andover, in the English county of Hampshire.

-It is administered by Hampshire County Council which coordinates the schools admissions.
+It is administered by Hampshire County Council which coordinates the school's admissions.
 Harrow Way has also gained specialist status as a Maths and Computing College.
 The school offers GCSEs, BTECs and other level 1 and 2 courses as programmes of study for pupils.

 History

 Harrow Way School was opened in September 1967.